Affiliate vs. Referral Programs: A Complete Comparison

 Both affiliate and referral marketing strategies are directed toward acquiring new customers.
 And they have the potential to bring great results to your business.

 You can either use both the strategies or start with one.
 Choice is yours but check the pros and cons discussed above to make a wiser decision.
-It also depends on the immediate goal you to achieve for your business and the kind of budget you have.
+It also depends on the immediate goal you want to achieve for your business and the kind of budget you have.

 FAQs